IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Technical-Research--ILIAS-API.md

 # ILIAS REST API

 ILIAS does not provide a REST API out of the box.
-To make an API available anyway, we're using the RESTPlugin for ILIAS found at [https://github.com/hrz-unimr/Ilias.RESTPlugin](https://github.com/hrz-unimr/Ilias.RESTPlugin).
+To make an API available anyway, we're using a custom fork of the RESTPlugin for ILIAS found at [https://github.com/IT-REX-Platform/Ilias.RESTPlugin](https://github.com/IT-REX-Platform/Ilias.RESTPlugin).
 It makes REST routes available and provides a OAuth2 way of authenticating the user.
+The custom fork is necessary, because it fixes issues with the original plugin which have not been dealt with yet.

 ## Mandatory preliminary setup